NTU-ICG/multidrone-detection-tracking/README.md

-# 3D Drone Detection: C++ Implementation of Yolov5, Deepsort and ROS in Jetson Xavier NX for Drone Detection
+# Real-Time Multi-Drone Detection and Tracking for Pursuit-Evasion with Parameter Search
 [![MIT License](https://img.shields.io/badge/license-MIT-green)](https://opensource.org/licenses/MIT)

 This repository uses fine-tuned yolov5, deepsort and ROS to perform multi-drone detection and tracking, which can run for both Jetson Xavier NX and Jetson Nano.